Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 Dress Your Buns And Dogs

-Just before your franks are fully heated and ready to remove off the grill, spread melted butter onto the hot dog buns and place them face down on the grill to lightly toast for a minute.
+Just before your franks are fully heated and ready to remove off the grill, spread melted butter onto the hot dog bun and place them face down on the grill to lightly toast for a minute.

 Read More: Grilling Bratwurst